Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 Yoga props shine for specific conditions.
 For example:

-• Lower Back Pain: A bolster under your hips in Supported Bridge Pose relieves tension, as Emma experienced after long workdays.
+• Lower Back Pain: A bolster under your hips in Supported Bridge Pose may help ease tension; adjust to comfort.

 • Tight Hips: Use a strap in Thread-the-Needle to gently open hips without strain.

-• Pregnancy: A bolster in Reclined Bound Angle Pose supports the spine and hips, ensuring comfort and safety.
+• Pregnancy: A bolster in Reclined Bound Angle Pose supports the spine and hips, aiming for comfort—check with your healthcare provider.

 Choosing Your Props: Best Yoga Props for Beginners and Beyond